-Being able to For example Balance priorities and plan If they go to the movie theatre, will they still have enough money for what to spend money on the bus fare home?
-Or would it be better to buy pizza and invite what to spend money on friends home?
-Remember that some A games console will need new games, a motorbike will need fuel, purchases have ongoing costs and so on.
-Be alert to possible fraud Some emails that look like they came from their bank might not be Be alert to possible fraud legitimate.
+Being Able To For Example Balance priorities and plan what to spend money on If they go to the movie theater, will they still have enough money for the bus fare home?
+Or would it be better to buy pizza and invite friends home?
+Remember that some purchases have ongoing costs A games console will need new games; a motorbike will need fuel, and so on.
+Be alert to possible fraud Some emails that look like they came from their bank might not be legitimate.
 They should know what to do if they are not sure.
-Know what risk is and what If their phone gets stolen, they should ask their parents if it is covered insurance is meant for by their household insurance.
-They should know that if they buy a computer on credit, they will Make an informed decision have to pay interest on the loan as well as paying the advertised price about credit for the computer, and they should realize that the less they repay of that loan each month, the more they will pay in interest.
+Know what risk is and what insurance is meant for If their phone gets stolen, they should ask their parents if it is covered by their household insurance.
+Make an informed decision about credit They should know that if they buy a computer on credit, they will have to pay interest on the loan as well as paying the advertised price for the computer, and they should realize that the less they repay of that loan each month, the more they will pay in interest.